chatapazar/amq-streams-2022/2-amq-streams-architecture/architecture.md

 ### Show what Kafka does in Zookeeper

 * open new terminal
-* Find and notice the ZK JAR files in `./kafka/libs` and `./kafka/bin` - Zookeeper is integrated into Kafka distribution
+* Find and notice the ZK JAR files in `./kafka/libs` and `./kafka/bin` - Zookeeper is integrated into Kafka distribution (see in 2-amq-streams-architecture/)
 * Start the ZK client
   ```bash
   cd ~/amq-streams-2022/2-amq-streams-architecture/